mwh-max/site-scope/README.md

 - Threshold adjustments
 - Cloud sync or team logging

+## Privacy

+SiteScope doesn’t record or store any audio.
+It reads microphone levels in real time, entirely on your device.

 ## Status

 Version 1.0 — everything works as intended.
 I’m keeping the scope small for now before adding more features.